walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 **Next up**
 * week of May 22nd - Finding a Way In - proofing needed
 * week of May 29th maybe - Shape of DH Work - proofing needed
+* week of June 6th - Questions to Ask - proofing needed

 Now writing